bruceythegoosey/Acer-C720-Hackintosh/README.md

 | Atheros40 | Wifi Injection for MacOS releases up to Big Sur - DO NOT USE on Monterey and newer | [Link](https://github.com/qiqco/Atheros-Wi-Fi-Hackintosh-macOS/blob/main/AirPortAtheros40-AR9462.zip) |
 | Ath3kBT | Bluetooth Injection for MacOS releases up to Big Sur - DO NOT USE on Monterey and newer | [Link](https://github.com/zxystd/AthBluetoothFirmware/releases/tag/v1.1.0)

+*Need a project?
+Ath3kBT is in nee

-**Do not disable Duplicate CFBundleIdentifiers for Ath3kBT in ProperTree
+*Do not disable Duplicate CFBundleIdentifiers for Ath3kBT in ProperTree

 ### Plist Edits
 | Type | Key | Link |